How to Find the Cheapest Flight for Your Next Trip

 Fares fluctuate and the number of seats offered at the lowest fares changes frequently.
 Someone might be holding the only seat at the lowest fare but not end up booking it—so it goes back into inventory, and then it will be all yours.
 Be sure to visit Airfarewatchdog for daily finds!

 9. You Might Not Need Travel Insurance

 Before you go buying whatever insurance the airline is offering at check-out, be sure to check with your credit card first.
 Chances are your credit card might already have free, built-in travel insurance up to $5000 per trip for the most common reasons people use insurance, which include canceling before or during a trip due to illness or injury, and lost or delayed baggage.

-> This is perhaps the easiest way to track airfares.
+This is perhaps the easiest way to track airfares.
 Many travel websites offer emailed airfare alerts that let you know when fares go down, and they all have something to offer.
-Do a Google search for "airfare alerts" and you'll see what's available.
+Google "airfare alerts" and see what's available.
 They all work a bit differently, so sign up for more than one.

-> One thing to note: These sites use essentially the same airfare data provided by the airlines' computer systems or ITA Software (which is now owned by Google), so they won't include discounted promo-code fares, and they don't include Southwest Airlines.
+One thing to note: These sites use essentially the same airfare data provided by the airlines' computer systems or ITA Software (now owned by Google), so they won't include discounted promo-code fares, and they don't include Southwest Airlines.
 (Airfarewatchdog, however, includes handpicked fares from Southwest in its Fare Alerts.)

-> Speaking of promo codes, the airlines want to develop a relationship with you, so they'll send you special deals, such as promo codes or twofer sales.
+Speaking of promo codes, the airlines want to develop a relationship with you, so they'll send you special deals, such as promo codes, companion deals, and twofer sales.

-> Email is great, but some of the most amazing airfare deals last only a very short time (even if they're valid for travel over a long period).
+Email is great, but some of the most amazing airfare deals last only a very short time (even if they're valid for travel over a long period).
 Twitter is more immediate.
 Our advice?
 Follow @Airfarewatchdog's account, which tweets unusual airfare deals every day of the week and alerts followers to promo codes and other airfare deals.